bulsu-balanacmr/mobile/README.md

    Adjust the credentials or database name as needed.
 3. Update `PHP/db_connect.php` with your database credentials.

+### Running MySQL as a Service (Windows/XAMPP)
+To avoid manually launching the XAMPP control panel each time:

+1. Open the XAMPP Control Panel.
+2. Check the **Svc** box next to **MySQL** (and Apache if desired) and confirm the service installation.
+3. MySQL will now start automatically on boot.
+You can manage it from the Control Panel, the Windows *Services* applet (`services.msc`), or with `net start mysql` / `net stop mysql`.

 ## Running Locally
 Place the repository inside your web server's document root or start a local development server: